-\cite{shijie_credit-based_2021} utilized fuzzy Analytic Network Process and Cross-Entropy to evaluate Manufacturing Services (MS) credit in complex manufacturing networks.
+Shijie \& Yingfeng\cite{shijie_credit-based_2021} utilized the fuzzy Analytic Network Process and Cross-Entropy to evaluate Manufacturing Services (MS) credit in complex manufacturing networks.
 The proposed Service Scoring Mechanism (SSM) enables real-time task allocation based on credit, enhancing decision-making and customer satisfaction.
-However, the study primarily focuses on MS evaluation.
-It lacks consideration for factors such as manufacturer distance, factory location layout, nodal elimination, and introduction of new services in the manufacturing network. \cite{chen_intelligent_2020} proposed a smart factory architecture using industrial IoT technology for manufacturing workshops, addressing challenges like diverse data and strong correlations.
+However, this study primarily focused on the evaluation of MS. It does not consider factors such as the manufacturer distance, factory location layout, nodal elimination, and introduction of new services in the manufacturing network.
+Chen\cite{chen_intelligent_2020} proposed a smart factory architecture using industrial IoT technology for manufacturing workshops, addressing challenges like diverse data and strong correlations.
 The proposed system, incorporating WSN and RFID, demonstrated effective real-time data collection and product tracking.
-However, the study emphasized that achieving intelligent manufacturing required further exploration of manufacturing IoT technology, artificial intelligence algorithms, and machine learning beyond initial real-time monitoring. \cite{mehbodniya_energy-aware_2022} proposed a Multilayer Energy-Aware RPL (MCEA-RPL) cluster to optimize IoT networks, reducing data traffic and extending lifespan through three phases.
-Blockchain technology enhances network lifetime by minimizing identical data transfers.
-Enhanced Mobility Support RPL (EM-RPL) in Industrial IoT improves mobility support with blockchain, efficiently reducing route interruptions.
-The study employs a limited number of sink nodes for network information collection. \cite{alowaidi_fuzzy_2022} developed the fuzzy architecture to optimize intelligent microgrids with storage for sustainability and regulated loads, utilizing sun power, wind speed, and power load parameters.
-It enhanced electricity and storage efficiency, providing insights into microgrid management through an expert-based system.
-However, the study solely focused on residential renewable energy management, omitting integration challenges with larger grid infrastructure.
+However, the study emphasized that achieving intelligent manufacturing requires further exploration of manufacturing IoT technology, artificial intelligence algorithms, and machine learning beyond the initial real-time monitoring.
+Mehbodniya\cite{mehbodniya_energy-aware_2022} proposed a Multilayer Energy-Aware RPL (MCEA-RPL) cluster to optimize IoT networks, reduce data traffic, and extend lifespan in three phases.
+Blockchain technology enhances the network's lifetime by minimizing identical data transfers.
+Enhanced Mobility Support RPL (EM-RPL) in Industrial IoT improves mobility support with blockchain, thereby efficiently reducing route interruptions.
+This study employs a limited number of sink nodes for network information collection.
+Alowaidi\cite{alowaidi_fuzzy_2022} developed a fuzzy architecture to optimize intelligent microgrids with storage for sustainability and regulated loads, utilizing solar power, wind speed, and power load parameters.
+It enhances electricity and storage efficiency, providing insights into microgrid management through an expert-based system.
+However, this study focused solely on residential renewable energy management, omitting integration challenges with larger grid infrastructure.